getsentry/sentry-javascript/docs/integrations/angular.rst

       .addPlugin(require('raven-js/plugins/angular'), angular)
       .install();

-Note that when using CommonJS-style imports, you must pass a reference to the `angular` as the second argument to `addPlugin`.
+Note that when using CommonJS-style imports, you must pass a reference to `angular` as the second argument to `addPlugin`.

 Angular Configuration
 ---------------------